openstax/accounts/README.md

 ### Running as a normal Rails app on your machine

+First, ensure you have ruby 1.9.3-p547 installed.
+You should use either rbenv or RVM to manage your ruby versions.

-To start running Accounts in a development environment, clone the repository, then
+To start running Accounts in a development environment, clone the repository, then run:

 ```sh
 $ bundle install --without production
 ```

-Just like with any Rails app, you then need to migrate the database and then seed it with some default records:
+Just like with any Rails app, you need to migrate the database and then seed it with some default records:

 ```sh
 $ rake db:migrate
 $ rake db:seed
 ```

-When you run
+Then you can run:

 ```sh
 $ rails server
 ```

-Accounts will start up on port 2999, i.e. http://localhost:2999.
+which will start Accounts up on port 2999, i.e. http://localhost:2999.

 ### Running in a Vagrant virtual machine